cgat-developers/ruffus/doc/decorators/collate.rst

-See :ref:`here <task.merge>` for more straightforward ways to merge files.
+See :ref:`here <decorators.merge>` for more straightforward ways to merge files.